mfrachet/acodingdance/blog/building-user-interface-in-react-the-hard-way.md

 ## Radio _buttons_

-I'm going to take the example of radio buttons in this example.
-I've taken this one for two reason.
+I'm going to take the example of radio buttons and this for two reasons.

-The first one is that I'm building the UI component library with React Native and that we don't have any built-in Radio component, and the second one is that radio buttons are kind of "special".
+The first one is that I'm building the UI component library with React Native and that it doesn't provide a built-in Radio component.

+And the second one is because radio buttons are kind of "special".

 By definition, they are defined as a group of selectable element where only one element can be selected.
 [Here's a quick link to the MDN definition of **radio** and **radio groups**](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/radio).